jabbany/ZBOX-MI553-U-Config/README.md

 Notes:
 - Internal wifi is NGFF and removable (voids warranty)
 - Default wifi card's BT function is over USB so it works fine despite wifi not working
-- iGPU memory needs no patch
+- iGPU can properly use memory

+Please see [Hardware](hw.md) for more info including images on the internals.

 ## Kexts Used
 - Lilu